postmates/PMJSON/README.md

 let data = JSON.encodeAsData(json)
 ```

+#### JSON Streams

+PMJSON supports parsing JSON streams, which are multiple top-level JSON values with optional whitespace delimiters (such as `{"a": 1}{"a": 2}`).
+The easiest way to use this is with `JSON.decodeStream(_:)` which returns a lazy sequence of `JSONStreamValue`s, which contain either a `JSON` value or a `JSONParserError` error.
+You can also use `JSONParser`s and `JSONDecoder`s directly for more fine-grained control over streaming.

+#### `JSONParser` and `JSONDecoder`

+As mentioned above, the JSON decoder is split into separate parser and decoder stages. `JSONParser` is the parser stage, and it wraps any sequence of `UnicodeScalar`s, and itself is a sequence of `JSONEvent`s.
+A `JSONEvent` is a single step of JSON parsing, such as `.objectStart` when a `{` is encountered, or `.stringValue(_)` when a `"string"` is encountered.
+You can use `JSONParser` directly to emit a stream of events if you want to do any kind of lazy processing of JSON (such as if you're dealing with a single massive JSON blob and don't want to decode the whole thing into memory at once).

+Similarly, `JSONDecoder` is the decoder stage.
+It wraps a sequence of `JSONEvent`s, and decodes that sequence into a proper `JSON` value.
+The wrapped sequence must also conform to a separate protocol `JSONEventIterator` that provides line/column information, which are used when emitting errors.
+You can use `JSONDecoder` directly if you want to wrap a sequence of events other than `JSONParser`, or if you want a different interface to JSON stream decoding than `JSONStreamDecoder` provides.

+Because of this split nature, you can easily provide your own event stream, or your own decoding stage.
+Or you can do things like wrap `JSONParser` in an adaptor that modfiies the events before passing them to the decoder (which may be more efficient than converting the resulting `JSON` value).

 ### Accessors

 Besides encoding/decoding, this library also provides a comprehensive suite of accessors for getting data out of `JSON` values.
 There are 4 types of basic accessors provided: